Australia trade minister seeks to mend ties on visit to China - KESQ

 Australia trade minister seeks to mend ties on visit to China

-BEIJING (AP) — Australia’s Trade and Tourism Minister Don Farrell appears to be making progress in restoring a nearly decade-long rift in relations with China during a visit to Beijing.
-Farrell was holding meetings and visiting businesses on Friday in a sign that relations were getting back on track.
-Australian Prime Minister Anthony Albanese speaking in Sydney on Friday said the sides needed to “develop understanding and dialogue.”
-China is Australia’s biggest trading partner, with two-way exchanges totaling $287 billion in 2022.
-China recently resumed imports of coal, cotton and copper from Australia after a lengthy unannounced trade embargo.
+BEIJING (AP) — Australian Trade and Tourism Minister Don Farrell has held meetings and visited businesses in Beijing in a sign of progress in restoring a nearly decade-long rift in relations with China.
+In Sydney, Australian Prime Minister Anthony Albanese said on Friday that the two sides need to “develop understanding and dialogue and I’ve said we’ll co-operate with China where we can, we’ll disagree where we must, and we’ll engage in a national interest.”
+China is Australia’s biggest trading partner, with two-way trade totaling $287 billion in 2022.
+China recently resumed imports of Australian coal, cotton and copper, and Farrell has said he will push for a review of tariffs on Australian barley.